Never Too Old: Casting

 This episode featured the final regular appearances of Arthur Lowe as Captain George Mainwaring, John Le Mesurier as Sergeant Arthur Wilson, Clive Dunn as Lance Corporal Jack Jones, John Laurie as Private James Frazer, Arnold Ridley as Private Charles Godfrey and Ian Lavender as Private Frank Pike.

 The principal cast's wives and girlfriends who held Equity cards appeared as wedding guests during this episode's wedding scene.

 Filming and broadcast

 This episode was recorded at the BBC Television Centre in London on Friday, 29 July 1977.
 It was broadcast on the same day of the Remembrance Sunday 1977 Commemorations.

 In a 2000 interview with writer/historian Graham McCann, series co-writer David Croft recalled that final day of filming "was a very emotional evening.
 The production gallery were unusually quiet throughout the recording, and, as the end drew near, there were plenty of people with lumps in their throats.'

 This episode was rebroadcast on BBC One on Monday, 8 May 1995, as part of the programming celebrating the 50th anniversary of VE Day.

+Deaths

+Three years after Dad's Army ended, John Laurie died on 23 June 1980 from emphysema, followed by Arthur Lowe on 15 April 1982 (stroke), John Le Mesurier on 15 November 1983 (cirrhosis of the liver), Arnold Ridley on 12 March 1984 (fall), Clive Dunn on 6 November 2012 (complications from an operation) and Ian Lavender on 2 February 2024 (urosepsis and bladder cancer) which means that there are now no surviving cast members of Dad's Army.